rodabt/vduckdb/README.md

 ## DuckDB library installation

 The DuckDB library is automatically downloaded and managed for you!
-The project includes an intelligent installer that:
+The project includes a V-native installer that:

+- **Cross-platform**: Works on Linux, macOS, and Windows
 - **Automatically detects** your operating system and architecture
 - **Downloads the latest** compatible DuckDB library
 - **Installs it correctly** for your platform